 13401 E Jefferson St, Le Grand, CA 95333 • (209) 389-4576

 Live Oak Farm is truly revolutionary!
 Considered Sonoma County’s very first “agrihood”, Live Oak blend traditional community life with agriculture to bring people closer than ever before to their food.
 With a focus on sustainability and a zero-impact approach to life, Live Oak Farm strives to integrate food and life in the way they were always meant to be.
-Enjoy a selection of their home-grown (quite literally) produce, including strawberries, chives, rosemary, sage, dino kale, red garlic, pink and red radishes, Black Globe eggplant, mixed heirloom tomatoes, and beefsteak tomatoes.
+Enjoy a selection of their home-grown (quite literally) produce, including strawberries, chives, dill, rosemary, sage, tarragon, thyme, French Fingerling potatoes, and Harvest Moon potatoes.

 1720 Canyon Rd, Geyserville, CA 95441 • (707) 849-7592

 Owned and operated by the Bernier family in Dry Creek Valley for over 40 years, Bernier Farms started in garlic but have since expanded their operations to include vineyards and perennial row crops.
 Their focus is firmly on seasonality and stewardship, with growing practices aimed at keeping the land fruitful for years to come.
-Check out their delicious Crane melons while supplies lasts, as well as fresh lemon verbena, peppermint, and tarragon.
+Check out their delicious Crane melons while supplies lasts!

 2550 Rio Lindo Ave, Healdsburg, CA 95448 • (707) 433-8016

 Front Porch Farms is, in their own words, “a celebration of life that expresses itself through stewardship of the land and engagement with the community.”
 This organic farm seeks to work with the land, not against it, to create an even more bountiful world through restorative and sustainable farming practices.
-Try out their Yellow Cresthaven peaches, Crimson Royal pluots, and green bell peppers.
+Try out their Triple Crown blackberries or their Bitje and Red Gold potatoes.

 2927 Llano Rd, Santa Rosa, CA 95401 • (707) 758-2021

-One of our very favorite Sonoma County farms since their start 2014, Blue Leg began as a humble garden but has since expanded to encompass 10 acres and a wide variety of crops.
+One of our very favorite Sonoma County farms since their start 2014, Longer Table (formerly known as Blue Leg) began as a humble garden but has since expanded to encompass 10 acres and a wide variety of crops.
 They go above and beyond their organic certification too, with practices that actually exceed the state requirements and farmers that are constantly on the lookout for more-sustainable practices.
-Savor a variety of lettuces including red and green Littles Gems as well as Romaine and Spring Mix, and make sure you catch their specialty peppers which include white and purple bell peppers, green cubanelle biscaynes, jalapenos, serranos, and Anaheims!
-And if you still have room to spare, stock up on their fabulous medley of summer squashes to make a delicious Summer Squash Casserole, or take home some of their lemon and Japanese cucumbers.
+Savor a variety of lettuces including red and green Littles Gems, or grab some of their Spring onions to throw on the grill.

 P.O.
 Box 19, Woodacre, CA 94973 • (415) 320-2041

 Operating from 3 locations around the Bay Area since 1994, Allstar Organics have been THE farm for organic aromatic plants and edible flowers for the last 26 years.
 They’ve since expanded their crops to include a variety of legumes, vegetables, and heirloom tomatoes, but their heart is will always be their herbs which, thanks to their soil-enrichment programs, are always at the peak of flavor and color.
-Stop into Oliver’s to try an assortment of their fresh heirloom tomatoes, or head over to their website to check out their artisanal dried herb salts, sugars, blends, and more.
+Stop into Oliver’s to try their green slicer cucumbers, or head over to their website to check out their artisanal dried herb salts, sugars, blends, and more.

 PO Box 133 Woodacre, CA 94973 • (415) 342-8820